 - Diet (aligned with emissions from UK agriculture and land use)

 - Waste (emissions from waste management, excluding share from commercial waste)

-Most of these activities map well with a production perspective, as they relate to emissions which are domestic by their nature.
+Most of these activities map well with a production perspective, as they relate to emissions that are domestic by their nature.
 The exception is diet, where the CCC advice relates to UK agriculture and land use emissions, even though we know that food products are extensively imported and exported as part of a global market.
 We have tried to give a general sense of how actions by UK households could contribute to UK (and global) emissions reductions.

 We have disregarded emissions arising from energy use for commercial and industrial purposes.
-From a consumption perspective, these emissions occur due to household demand for goods and services, but for our purposes we have treated these as out of scope.
+From a consumption perspective, these emissions occur due to household demand for goods and services, but for our purposes, we have treated these as out of scope.

 The six activities above are explored in the following sections.
 For each one we examine:

 - The story so far (changes in emissions between 1990 and 2017)

 - Actions for decarbonisation (including upstream as well as household level actions)

 - Core scenario – made up of low-cost low-regret options that make sense under most strategies to meet the current 80% 2050 target.
 They also broadly reflect the Government’s current level of ambition.